Vampires. Shifters. Fae. Djinn. Mages. This ain’t the New York City you know…

 “Look, Hugo just wants something in there,” Snitch said, his voice rising to a whine.
 “You know the Norm world and can get us in.
 So just do it already.”

 Aspen eyed him for a half-minute, until the shifty little elf looked away.

 Snitch coughed like he’d choked on his snot.
 “Double?
 Hugo will never—”

 “He will if he wants you in there.”

 Aspen could see Snitch weighing his options: come back empty-handed (not really an option) or come back with what Hugo wanted and a slightly higher price tag.
 Also, he’d get to keep all his limbs intact.

-While the elf debated, Aspen slumped nonchalantly against the brick, trying not to let her anxiety show.
+While the elf debated, Aspen slumped nonchalantly against the brick, trying not to let her anxiety show, trying not to fidget.
 She could do this.
 She knew she could.
 But bluffing with the only job and only money they might get for a while was risky.
-Brune’s rent was coming up and Aspen knew for a fact he didn’t have the cash to cover it.
+Brune’s rent was due and Aspen knew for a fact he didn’t have the cash to cover it.
 Again.